Armada (video game): Reception

 The game received favorable reviews according to the review aggregation website GameRankings.
 Greg Orlando of NextGen said, "As a solitary experience, Armada's RPG elements make the game worth a look – and maybe a second one, too.
 These unfriendly skies (and galaxies), however, are really meant to be traversed in the company of others."

+The D-Pad Destroyer of GamePro said that the game was "a Dreamcast shooter fan's dream, and it recalls the classics of the genre, like Asteroids, Xevious and a touch of R-Type.
+Hardcore shooter fans might be put off by its wide-open, non-level-based structure, but anyone who likes a little bad-guy-blastin' action should at least give Armada a rent."
+In another GamePro review, Lamchop said that the game "features passable sound and adequate control, though it doesn't take advantage of the Dreamcast's power in many areas.
+Still, Armada is compelling enough to keep you up until 2:00 am[sic] trying to finish the next mission."

-The game was a finalist for the "Console Action Game of the Year" award at the Academy of Interactive Arts & Sciences' 3rd Annual Interactive Achievement Awards, which went to Crazy Taxi.
+The game was a nominee for "Console Action Game of the Year" during the Academy of Interactive Arts & Sciences' 3rd Annual Interactive Achievement Awards, which ultimately was given to Crazy Taxi.

 Legacy

 Armada F/X Racers for the Game Boy Color, a racing game which takes place in the same universe as Armada, was developed by Metro3D and released in 2000.
 A direct sequel to Armada was under development, originally for the Dreamcast, then for the Xbox and PlayStation 2 under various titles including Armada II, Armada's Revenge, Armada 2: Exodus, and Armada 2: Star Command.
 However, due to repeated delays and redesigns along with limited resources, the game was canceled after spending over four years in varying degrees of development.

 In early 2005, EvStream, an independent game development studio formed by former Metro3D members, purchased the rights for Armada.
 An online continuation titled Armada Online has been announced and is under development by Roger Fang and Mark Jordan.
 An alpha of the game was released.